urosevic/youtube-channel/readme.txt

 == Changelog ==

-= 3.23.0 (20230108) =
+= 3.23.0 (20230109) =
+* Replace Magnific Popup with BiggerPicture
-* Remove settings export to JSON as now we have Site Health info
+* (20230108) Remove settings export to JSON as now we have Site Health info
 * Improve: Code improvements and simplification
 * Changed plugin name to `My YouTube Channel` to resolve Misusing trademarks - The Display Name
 * Change Text Domain to `wpau-yt-channel` to resolve Misusing trademarks - The URL